mutationapp/mutate/README.md

 # Mutation.app uploader (▀̿Ĺ̯▀̿ ̿).

-Mutation.app is an internal developer tool, build to help [Monolisa](https://github.com/mutationapp/monolisa) with automated code reviews.<br />
+Mutation.app is an internal developer tool, build to help his sister [Monolisa](https://github.com/mutationapp/monolisa) with automated code reviews.<br />

 It will show how good you are on software developemnt. <br /> Use it, it is free.<br /><br />